Skip to main content

 • The license includes all necessary conditions to ensure safe and proper waste storage.

-Pfizer submitted a hazardous waste operating license renewal application on June 16, 2022, before the December 14, 2022, expiration date, of the current license.
-Timely submittal of the renewal application allows Pfizer to continue operating under the current license until EGLE takes final action on the renewal application.
-EGLE's MMD has determined that the renewal application is administratively complete and is in the process of determining reviewing its technical adequacy.
+Pfizer, on behalf of P&UC, submitted a hazardous waste operating license renewal application on June 16, 2022, before the December 14, 2022, expiration date, of the current license.
+Timely submittal of the renewal application allows P&UC to continue operating under the current license until EGLE takes final action on the renewal application.
+Documents related to the renewal are available electronically below, and can be viewed by appointment at the following locations:

-The purpose of public involvement is to ensure that the people interested in a proposed EGLE action are aware of the license review and have an opportunity to provide input on the renewal application before EGLE reaches a final decision to approve or deny the application.
-The community is encouraged to engage with EGLE throughout the application review process.
-Prior to making a final decision, EGLE will host a formal public hearing to receive formal comments from the community.
-To start the process early, EGLE will be scheduling a virtual public informational meeting by October 2022.
-Registration information will provided below once scheduled.
+The purpose of public involvement was to ensure that people interested in a proposed EGLE action are aware of the license review and have an opportunity to provide input on the renewal application before EGLE reaches a conclusion and decides to approve or deny the application.

 How to Stay Connected